Does Biotin Cause Acne?

 Silica is the best biotin replacement for acne-prone skin because it doesn’t tell your skin to hyper-produce keratin, it actually supports the strength and quality of the proteins being made by increasing the delivery of oxygen and other nutrients to the skin.

-So instead of having excess skin protein that piles up, you naturally make better quality skin protein that is healthier and better looking.
+So instead of having excess skin protein that piles up, you naturally make better quality skin protein that is healthier for your skin. and better looking.
 We love the liquid versions that can be found at health food stores- you can add it to water or tea and know that you are helping your skin be healthier and stronger!

 You got this, and we got you.
 Cheers from CLEARSTEM and San Diego Acne Clinic.